Henri Vanwaetermeulen: Non-commissioned career

 Vanwaetermeulen was born at 10:00 on 14 July 1862 at Merris, Bailleul, Nord.
 His father was Achille Francois Joseph Vanwaetermeulen and his mother was Zoe Lydie Loridan.
 He enlisted as a private soldier in the 77th Line Infantry Regiment on 6 December 1883.
-He received promotion to corporal on 6 June 1884 and subsequently to quartermaster corporal on 12 August and quartermaster sergeant on 25 December of the same year.
+He received promotion to corporal on 6 June 1884 and subsequently to quartermaster corporal on 12 August and Furir sergeant on 25 December of the same year.
 On 19 March 1885 he reverted to the rank of sergeant before being reappointed on 1 July and promoted to sergeant major on 20 September.

 Commissioning and colonial service

 Vanwaetermeulen became an officer candidate on 27 April 1887 and was commissioned as a sous lieutenant (second lieutenant) in the 2nd Marine Infantry Regiment on 12 March 1888.
-He transferred to the 1st Marching Regiment of Amman on 29 June 1889, arriving in Amman, in Jordan, on 15 September, and transferred to the 10th Marine Infantry Regiment on 1 July 1890.
+He transferred to the 1st Marine Infantry Regiment of Amman on 29 June 1889, arriving in Amman, in Jordan, on 15 September, and transferred to the 10th Marine Infantry Regiment on 1 July 1890.
 He was promoted to lieutenant on 15 April 1891 and transferred to the 6th Marine Infantry Regiment on 10 August.
 He left Amman on 29 January 1892 and became a first lieutenant on 12 April 1893.
 Vanwaetermeulen transferred to the 9th Marine Infantry Regiment on 14 April 1893 and was posted to Tonkin, in Vietnam, from 15 May.
-He received a mention in dispatches at army level for his conduct in battle on 18 May and 1 June 1894, during which he led attacks on two forts.
+He received a mention in dispatches at army level for his conduct in Yên Thế Insurrection on 18 May and 1 June 1894, during which he led attacks on two forts.
 During the second attack he led a four-man reconnaissance party to within a few feet of the fort's walls before taking command of the storming of the fort after his captain fell wounded.

 Vanwaetermeulen transferred to the 5th Marine Infantry Regiment on 28 March 1896 and left Tonkin for France on 8 August.
 His service was recognised by the awarding of the Colonial Medal with Tonkin clasp.
 He married Madeleine Charlotte Jean Joseph Traisnel on 29 October 1896 and established a house at Merville in Nord.

 Promoted to capitaine (captain) on 26 November 1897, Vanwaetermeulen was assigned to the general staff in Madagascar on 29 August 1898.
 On 1 December that year he was transferred to the 2nd Malagasy Tirrailleurs Regiment, before serving with the 1st Malagasy Tirrailleurs Regiment from 9 May 1900.
 He was appointed a chevalier of the Legion of Honour on 17 July that year.
 He was posted back to the 5th Marine Infantry Regiment on 5 September 1900 and returned to France on 24 November.

 Vanwaetermeulen received further postings to the French colonies, with his duties taking him to Senegal and Mauritania, and was promoted to lieutenant-colonel on 24 June 1912.
 He notably spent much of his career under the command of Colonel Joseph Gallieni, who was later to posthumously become a Marshal of France.